nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Example:
 In this example, you are going to access the module `CS2113T` that you have created in the previous sections.
 Below are steps of using this `go` command:
-* Step 1: Uses `list` command to check the index of the module that you would like to access.
+* Step 1: Uses `list` command to check the index of the module that you would like to access.<br>
 ![Go Module 1](UG_Images/goModule1.PNG)
-* Step 2: In this example, the module you would like to access is `CS2113T` and its index is `2` as shown as the diagram below.
+* Step 2: In this example, the module you would like to access is `CS2113T` and its index is `2` as shown as the diagram below.<br>
 ![Go Module 2](UG_Images/goModule2.PNG)
-* Step 3: You can type `go 2` to access this module.
+* Step 3: You can type `go 2` to access this module.<br>
 ![Go Module 3](UG_Images/goModule3.PNG)
-* Step 4: As shown below, you are now
+* Step 4: As shown below, you are now<br>
 ![Go Module 4](UG_Images/goModule4.PNG)
 * Step 5: You may double check your access using the command prompt directory displayed on top of `Enter command here:`.
-As shown as the diagram, your current access directory is under `Admin/CS2113T`.
+As shown as the diagram, your current access directory is under `Admin/CS2113T`.<br>
 ![Go Module 5](UG_Images/goModule5.PNG)

 ### 3.2.
 Module level